ironsmile/euterpe/README.md

 ### Album Artwork

-HTTPMS supports album artwork.
+Euterpe supports album artwork.
 Here are all the methods for managing it through the API.

 #### Get Artwork